Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Compact design

-We want to mention the compact design as a feature because it’s something that will appeal to a lot of players.
+I want to mention the compact design as a feature because it’s something that will appeal to a lot of players.
 Having a realistic feel and killer sounds is great, but when you have to carry a heavy stage piano from one gig to the next, it gets tiring quickly.
 For many people, the RD-88 will be a more convenient alternative to something like the heavier RD-2000.

 Apple MainStage

 Apple MainStage, combined with three assignable keyboard zones, turns the RD-88 into a hardware/software hybrid powerhouse.
 You can assign a combination of onboard sounds and software sounds across the three zones simultaneously.
 That could save you using another keyboard controller or changing the patch multiple times in one song.
-The RD-2000 offers eight keyboard zones, but three is pretty awesome for the RD-88.

 400 scenes